Service Outages

 - Python

-// Function to check the status of a specific endpoint
+// Look up the status of a specific endpoint in the API status response.

 try {